Dhanasekaran-D/All-KInd-of-MAthemetical-/README.md

 "# All-KInd-of-MAthemetical-"

+This Java code using for Math calculation.This is Calculate the All Kind of Calculation in one code This code get user inputput Two value and Calculate the value .This code multi calculation in one program.
+This code Calculate  Math Operators, Math OperatorsPrecedence ,  Integer Math, Floating Point Math,Floating Point Precision,Basic Math Functions,Exponential and Logarithmic Math Functions,Trigonometric Math Functions.All calculation in one code.

 I  declared The Integer value ,i giving The(not declarted value) the string value, Float value.so,the error is showing.